truecharts/website/docs/manual/SCALE/guides/getting-started.md

  Branch: `main`
  5. Click **Save** and allow SCALE to refresh its catalog with TrueCharts (this may take a few minutes)

-Please view this video from the TrueNAS documentation webiste on adding [3rd party catalogs](https://www.truenas.com/docs/scale/scaleuireference/apps/appsscreensscale/#add-catalog) if you need more info on the process.
+Please view this video from the TrueNAS documentation website on adding [3rd party catalogs](https://www.truenas.com/docs/scale/scaleuireference/apps/appsscreensscale/#add-catalog) if you need more info on the process.

 :::info Introduction to TrueNAS SCALE Guide